-Team India selected a brilliant Fast bowling unit consisting of experienced and young pacers in the line-up while traveling to England for the World Test Championship final against New Zealand and the subsequent England series.
+Team India selected a brilliant Fast bowling unit consisting of experienced and young pacers in the line-up while traveling to ENG vs IND for the World Test Championship final against New Zealand and the subsequent England series.

 The lineup is filled with bowlers like Jasprit Bumrah, Ishant Sharma, Mohammed Shami, Navdeep Saini, and Shardul Thakur, and reserve bowlers were Prasidh Krishna, Avesh Khan, and Arzan Nagwaswalla.
 With the huge bowling setup India had, there was a lot of discussion about India’s bowling combination at Southampton.
 Many fans thought that India might go with 4 Pacers and just one spinner.